 But there are still success indicators you can be on the lookout for.

-This is especially relevant to slow sales cycles.
+- Later-stage and early-stage pipeline changes: This is especially relevant to slow sales cycles.
 Look for more deals at the later stages of the sales pipeline.
 A higher close rate is a success indicator.
-So is moreearly-stage new logo sales revenue.
+So is additional early-stage new logo sales revenue.

 How Rep Behavior Impacts Comp Plan Success